nheijmans/malzoo/README.md

 - Strings

 ######small side note
-With ZooKeeper it is quite simple: The more CPU cores you have to analyze the faster the analysis will go ofcourse.
+With ZooKeeper it is quite simple: The more CPU cores you have to analyze the faster the analysis will go.
 Same goes for disk I/O. Still, I think everyone that is interested in using ZooKeeper with big amounts of data and not a extreme hardware setup can benefit from it and make large amounts of malware samples searchable within an acceptable timeframe.

 #Installation
 ZooKeeper uses open source programs which needs to be installed before using it.
-For a short version, see the summary below.

 ###Mongo Database
 Make sure to install the Mongo Database first and then the pymongo module.
 For detailed info